 What this is.
 Who runs it.

 The New Business Project is a 90-Day Jumpstart program providing free professional services to new Chicagoland businesses.
-Funded by its co-founding partners — Chicago Fleet Wraps and Regions PM — and structured to scale by onboarding additional service-business partners across nine categories.
+Founded and funded by Chicago Fleet Wraps and structured to scale by onboarding additional service-business partners across nine categories.

 by